moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 MoveIt provides tools to generate an IKFast kinematics plugin for MoveIt using the OpenRAVE generated cpp files.
 This tutorial will step you through setting up your robot to utilize the power of IKFast.
 MoveIt IKFast is tested on ROS Melodic with a 6DOF and 7DOF robot arm manipulator.
-While it works in theory, MoveIt IKFast doesn't support >7 degree of freedom arms.
+While it works in theory, MoveIt IKFast doesn't currently support >7 degree of freedom arms.

 Getting Started
 -----------------